A resource for local historians and those researching family trees.

 However, you can research some of our records online:

 St John’s was initially a Chapel of Ease (daughter church) to Prestbury parish.
 Bollington became a parish in its own right in 1842.
 Many Bollington couples married at the mother church of St Peter’s Prestbury or at other churches in the area, notably St Christopher’s, Pott Shrigley and at Sutton (St James’s and St George’s).
+There were no marriages at St Oswald’s before 1937.

 The burial registers have all been transcribed, together with all the inscriptions in St John’s Churchyard.
 The first burial was on 29 November 1835.
 There were relatively few burials in the early years as many families were still able to use existing family graves at Prestbury or elsewhere.
 From the 1950’s onward, cremation became more and more common and our records also include interments of cremated remains (“ashes”) in the Columbarium.